abigail-ryan/mindful-habit/README.md

 *	Git - used for version control
 *	GitHub - used to save and store all files for this website
 *	Google Fonts – used to import fonts for this site
-*	Font Awesome -all icons used in this site icons were downloaded from here
+*	Font Awesome - all icons used in this site icons were downloaded from here
 *	Canva Colour – used for colour palette inspiration
 *	Favicon.io – for the through bubble favicon
 *	Tiny PNG - used to compress images